-Prairie Indigenous Ebook Collection
+Prairie Indigenous eBook Collection

-The Prairie Indigenous eBook Collection was launched by the Alberta libraries in partnership with the Book Publishers Association of Alberta.
-It brings together over 200 titles from publishers in Manitoba, Saskatchewan and Alberta.
+The Prairie Indigenous eBook Collection was launched by the Alberta libraries in partnership with the Book Publishers Association of Alberta (BPAA).
+It was launched in 2019, and features titles from Alberta, Saskatchewan, and Manitoba-based book publishers.
+The first of its kind in Canada, the Prairie Indigenous eBook Collection increases access to stories by Indigenous authors, and writings about Indigenous Peoples and Culture.

 - Author:Summary: